project-gemmi/gemmi/docs/cif.rst

   ['primary', "'Alice A.'", '1']
   ['primary', "'Bob B.'", '2']

-Individual values can be be accessed with (row,column) tuples:
+Individual values can be accessed with (row,column) tuples:

 .. doctest::